-This refreshing blueberry lemonade recipe is naturally sweetened and perfect for summer.
-Blending the blueberries keeps this recipe quick, fresh, and full of natural berry flavor — no cooking required.
+This refreshing blueberry lemonade is naturally sweetened and perfect for summer.
+Blending the blueberries keeps it quick and easy, with bright, fresh berry flavor in every sip.
+Ready in just 10 minutes.

 Want more refreshing summer drinks?
 We think you'll love our Strawberry Hibiscus Lemonade, Iced Green Tea Lemonade, and Watermelon Juice Recipe!

-If you haven’t tried blueberry lemonade before, you’re in for a treat.
-There’s something timeless and nostalgic about homemade lemonade on a hot summer day — and when you swirl in sweet blueberries?
+If you haven’t tried homemade blueberry lemonade before, you’re in for a treat.
+There’s something timeless and nostalgic about homemade lemonade on a hot summer day — and when you swirl in sweet blueberries, it's irresistible.

-This easy recipe is one of my favorites to serve to a crowd.
-It’s perfect for backyard barbecues, Sunday lounging, or just cooling off after a long walk in the heat.
-It has that same refreshing, fruity vibe as aguas frescas—light, naturally sweetened, and thirst-quenching.
+This easy recipe is perfect for backyard barbecues, Sunday lounging, or just cooling off after a long walk.
+It has that same refreshing, fruity vibe as aguas frescas—light, naturally sweetened, and refreshing.

 Why this recipe works